-7 GCSEs A-C including English and Mathematics.
+7 GCSEs A-C including English and Mathematics including at least a B in English.
 A GCSE in Child Development or Home Economics may be helpful though not essential.

 There are many different areas of study depending on the units taken, some of the main areas include: